justintadlock/ravel/readme.md

 * <del>This widget is used to display up to 4 groups of content: Recent Posts, Popular Posts, Comments, and Tags.
 You can also use it to display just `Recent Comments` or just `Popular Posts` -- I really like this part from the original widget.</del>
 	* <ins>I decided to allow the user to set the number of posts, comments, or tags to "0".
 In that case, the tab doesn't show.
 It's not as intuitive, but it does cut out 4 options.</ins>
-* When more than one group of content are on display, the widget title is automatically hidden in favor of the tabs nav.
-Right now, the widget displays the title unless the title is empty.
+* <del>When more than one group of content are on display, the widget title is automatically hidden in favor of the tabs nav.
+Right now, the widget displays the title unless the title is empty.</del>
 	* <ins>This is standard behavior for widgets.
 If the user inputs a title, a title is expected.
 If left empty, the title should not show.
 Doing otherwise also can also mess with plugins that filter some of the widget-related hooks.</ins>
 	* <ins>Decided on not setting a default title for the widget.
 This way, the user must enter a title if they want it to show.</ins>
 * <del>Can you bring back the category link for the Recent Posts and Popular Posts entries or replace it with a post format archive link?</del>